jessfraz/blog/content/post/a-tale-of-two-3d-printers.md

 Direct light
 processing is near-identical to SLA, except DLP uses a digital light projector screen to flash a single image of each layer all at once.
-Because the projector is a digital screen, each layer is composed of square pixels, resulting in a layer formed from small rectangular bricks called voxels.
-In a way, it is almost like an 8-bit ancestor of SLA in the same way that 8-bit drawings have more defined individual square pixels.
-DLP can achieve faster print times compared to SLA for some objects, since each entire layer is exposed all at once, rather than tracing the cross-sectional area with a laser.
+Each layer is composed of square pixels, called voxels, due to the projector being a digital screen.
+In a way, it is
+almost like an 8-bit ancestor of SLA in the same way that 8-bit drawings have more defined individual square pixels.
+Since each layer is exposed all at once, DLP can have faster print times compared to SLA, which solidifies a layer in cross sections.

 #### Continuous direct light processing (CDLP)

 Continuous direct light processing, also known as continuous liquid interface production (CLIP), produces objects in the same way as DLP.
-However, it relies on the continuous motion of the build plate on the Z axis.
-This allows for faster build times as the printer is not required to stop and separate the part from the build plate after each layer is produced.
+CDLP is called "continuous" since it relies on the continuous motion of the build plate on the
+Z axis.
+This results in faster build times because the printer is not required to stop and separate the part from the build plate after each layer is produced.

 ### Powder bed fusion (PBF)